untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 That funky BIOS?
 Yeah.
 In summary:

-- Boot off USB thumb drive attached to internal or externa ports?
+- Boot off USB thumb drive attached to internal or external ports?
 Absolutely.
 - Boot off internal microSD card?
 Absolutely.
 - Boot off something large on the end of a USB-to-SATA converter?
 Nope.
 - Boot off something large on the end of a USB-to-M.2/mSATA converter?
 Nope.